-The good news is that self-ligating braces are easier to keep clean due to the lack of elastic, rubber, or metal ties, but taking time to brush and floss as you would with regular braces is still a necessary and beneficial part of your daily routine.
+The good news is that self-ligating braces are easier to keep clean due to the lack of elastic, rubber, or metal ties.
+However, you will still need to take the time needed to brush and floss.
+With or without braces, brushing and flossing are still a necessary and beneficial part of your daily routine.

 Can Anyone Wear Self-ligating Braces?